-SUMMARY OF WHAT IS BEING DONE TO REPRESENT CLIMBERS IN AN OFFICIAL CAPACITY (By Cliffcare)
+SUMMARY OF WHAT IS BEING DONE TO REPRESENT CLIMBERS IN AN OFFICIAL CAPACITY (Written by the VCC)

-We’ve sent a response to Parks Victoria from climbers.
-In that response we touched on some of the following points: we are disappointed that climbers were not consulted prior to the decision to implement a ban; some of the areas closed are of international significance to climbers; the vast majority of climbers are very respectful of Indigenous cultural heritage and their environmental impact, and we have a long track record of working with PV in the past; we’ve come up with solutions to past problems by working with Traditional Owners and we believe we can work with Parks Victoria, Aboriginal Victoria and Traditional Owners to try and come up with workable solutions to regain access to some of these crags.
+VCC has been continuing to liaise with Parks Victoria (PV).
+In our initial response to the announcement of the Set-Aside Determinations by Parks Victoria (which prohibited climbing from large areas within the Grampians/Gariwerd), we made it clear that we were disappointed that climbers were not consulted prior to the decision to implement a ban; some of the areas closed are of international significance to climbers; the vast majority of climbers are very respectful of Indigenous cultural heritage and their environmental impact, and we have a long track record of working with PV in the past; we’ve come up with solutions to past problems by working with Traditional Owners and we believe we can work with Parks Victoria, Aboriginal Victoria and Traditional Owners to try and come up with better, workable solutions that could re-allow access to some of these crags.

 - We have initiated correspondence with local Traditional Owner groups with a view to establishing positive and collaborative relationships.

-- We’re seeking legal advice to understand the regulatory and legislative framework in which decisions about access are being made.
+- We have sought legal advice to understand the regulatory and legislative framework in which decisions about access are being made and to challenge PV decisions that have been legally unreasonable.

 WHO IS REPRESENTING CLIMBERS?